nickminaev/handson/intro-to-kubernetes/README.md

 k8s assings every Pod an IP address, but how do you navigate till that Pod?

-Service in k8s servers as a load-balancer that load-balances the traffic between the application's Pods based on their labels.
+Service in k8s serves as a load-balancer that load-balances the traffic between the application's Pods based on their labels.

 Namely, it's an abstraction from other k8s components that assign every Pod a DNS record internally and an internal IP.